francescortiz/protosum-lib/README.md

-pacaclass-lib
+protosum-lib
 =============

-Basic libraries that take advantage of pacaclass.
+Basic libraries that take advantage of protosum.

-pacaclass.event
+protosum.event
 ____________________
 ABOUT:
   AS3 like event handling.